l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 a.
 Services provided from/to related parties are made in terms equivalent to those that prevail at arm's length transaction.
 Other reimbursement of expenses to/from related parties is on cost basis.

-H) For the year ended 31 March 2024, the Company has not recorded any impairment of receivables relating to amount owed by related parties (31 March 2023: INR Nil).
+I) For the year ended March 31, 2025, the Company has not recorded any impairment of receivables relating to amount owed by related parties (March 31,2024: INR Nil).
 This assessment is undertaken each financial year through examining the financial position of the related parties and the market in which they operate.

 29 Segment information